DelinQu/MachineLearning-Coursera/week3-Classification.md

 To attempt classification, one method is to use linear regression and map all predictions greater than 0.5 as a 1 and all less than 0.5 as a 0.
 However, this method doesn't work well because classification is not actually a linear function.

 The classification problem is just like the regression problem, except that the values we now want to predict take on only a small number of discrete values.
 For now, we will focus on the **binary classification** **problem** in which y can take on only two values, 0 and 1.
 (Most of what we say here will also generalize to the multiple-class case.)
-For instance, if we are trying to build a spam classifier for email, then x^{(i)}*x*(*i*) may be some features of a piece of email, and y may be 1 if it is a piece of spam mail, and 0 otherwise.
+For instance, if we are trying to build a spam classifier for email, then x*(*i*) may be some features of a piece of email, and y may be 1 if it is a piece of spam mail, and 0 otherwise.
 Hence, y∈{0,1}.
 0 is also called the negative class, and 1 the positive class, and they are sometimes also denoted by the symbols “-” and “+.”
-Given x^{(i)}*x*(*i*), the corresponding y^{(i)} is also called the label for the training example.
+Given x*(*i*), the corresponding y^{(i)} is also called the label for the training example.